 - Appoint an internal mediator and an SME correspondent

-- Respect the legal payment deadlines of suppliers
+- Respect the legal deadlines for paying suppliers

 - In times of crisis, pay your suppliers in advance